teamshares/shoelace/docs/pages/components/input.md

 ### Prefix & Suffix Icons

 Several input types have specific `prefix` and `suffix` elements or icons that are displayed by default.
-You can also use the `prefix` and `suffix` slots to add icons or text elements for other use cases.
+You can also use the `prefix` and `suffix` slots to add icons or text elements to inputs for other use cases.

 Follow these general guidelines when adding prefix and suffix icons to the input: